CassieMarie0728/my-awesomeness/README.md

 - [OpenClawAndroid/openclaw-android-assistant](https://github.com/OpenClawAndroid/openclaw-android-assistant) - 🦞 AnyClaw — OpenClaw + Codex + Claude Code on Android.
 Three AI agents in one APK.
 Claw Code / OpenClaude running in full Linux.
 No root.
 No server.
 No PC.
 - [Poll-The-People/customgpt-starter-kit](https://github.com/Poll-The-People/customgpt-starter-kit) - CustomGPT.ai’s RAG API’s Starter Kit, including multi-instance embedded widgets, floating buttons, and standalone application.
 - [RereBot/web-to-apk](https://github.com/RereBot/web-to-apk) - A powerful tool to quickly convert any website into Android APK applications.
+- [RookieEnough/Orion-Store](https://github.com/RookieEnough/Orion-Store) - The ultimate home for modded apps.
+OrionStore offers instant access to YouTube Morphe, YT Music Morphe, and essential open-source tools without the clutter.
+No servers, no tracking, just a beautiful, modern gateway to the apps you love.
 - [Southclaws/storyden](https://github.com/Southclaws/storyden) -  With a fresh new take on traditional bulletin board forum software, Storyden is a modern, secure and extensible platform for building communities.
 - [TriliumNext/Trilium](https://github.com/TriliumNext/Trilium) - Build your personal knowledge base with Trilium Notes
 - [UniRoom25/hand-drawn-icons](https://github.com/UniRoom25/hand-drawn-icons) - An SVG icon library of hand-drawn elements for UniRoom - inspiration for design drawn from iconoir.com